interledger/interledger-rs/examples/eth-settlement/README.md

 ### 4. Launch Settlement Engines
 Because each node needs its own settlement engine, we need to launch both a settlement engine for Alice's node and another settlement engine for Bob's node.

-Note: The engines are part of a [separate repository](https://github.com/interledger-rs/settlement-engines) so you have to clone and install them according to [the instructions](https://github.com/interledger-rs/settlement-engines/blob/master/README.md)
+The engines are part of a [separate repository](https://github.com/interledger-rs/settlement-engines) so you have to clone and install them according to [the instructions](https://github.com/interledger-rs/settlement-engines/blob/master/README.md).
+In case you've never cloned `settlement-engine`, clone it first.

 <!--!
 printf "\nStarting settlement engines...\n"